 Development of computational methods for mass spectrometry-based identification of plant secondary metabolites

-Plant specialized metabolism is at the center of attention for a wide range of researchers starting from plant biologists and ecology communities investigators to pharmacologists and biomedical scientists.
+Plant specialized metabolism is at the center of attention for many researchers starting from plant biologists and ecology communities investigators to pharmacologists and biomedical scientists.
 In particular, plant-derived medicines and biologically active additives are commonly used nowadays (antibiotics, immunosuppressants, vitamins, and many other examples).
-Modern mass spectrometry instruments allow the rapid scanning of thousands of metabolites which results in huge amounts of high-resolution data.
+Modern mass spectrometry instruments allow the rapid scanning of thousands of metabolites, resulting in huge amounts of high-resolution data.
 Although this data represents a gold mine for future discoveries, its interpretation remains a bottleneck and requires appropriate computational methods.

-All proposed computational tools created in close cooperation of qualified scientific software developers and their experienced end-users will become publicly available both as command-line utilities for batch searches and convenient web-services.
+All proposed computational tools created in close cooperation of qualified scientific software developers and their experienced end-users will become publicly available both as command-line utilities for batch searches and convenient web services.
 Thus, they will become the utmost demanded by other groups working on plant specialized metabolism and could be a basis for many future studies.
 Moreover, as part of the proposed project, the created software will be applied to huge amounts of publicly available data, comprising millions of plant-derived mass-spectra.
-This experiment may potentially lead to the identification of previously unknown biologically active compounds and reveal new facts on the evolution of chemical diversity within the plant kingdom.
+This experiment may lead to identifying previously unknown biologically active compounds and revealing new facts on the evolution of chemical diversity within the plant kingdom.